Copyright 2001

 Stay out of the water!

-Lesson learned: Guides don't always judge time or distance well.c The ride was over an hour.c Corinne and I no longer had lily-white skin.c We were ruby-red.c And, since nobody thought to bring any water, we knew we couldn't go very far.c After ten minutes of walking, Corinne finally said, "Okay, guys, what are we walking to see?c If it's just grass and trees, I've already seen grass and trees."c James couldn't offer anything close by.c So, we just turned around for another hour's trip back to camp.
+Lesson learned: Guides don't always judge time or distance well.
+The ride was over an hour.
+I no longer had lily-white skin.
+I was ruby-red.
+And, since nobody thought to bring any water, we knew we couldn't go very far.
+After ten minutes of walking, The person I traveled with (who will forever remain unnamed because I want to forget the name) finally said, "Okay, guys, what are we walking to see?
+If it's just grass and trees, I've already seen grass and trees."
+James couldn't offer anything close by.
+So, we just turned around for another hour's trip back to camp.

-My personal highlight of the Okavango Delta was a brief afternoon ride in a dugout canoe.c I'd wanted to ride in one of them for so many years.c It was much more wobbly than a fiberglass boat - and it leaked.c My brief ride left me with soaked pants -- but I was such a happy camper.
+My personal highlight of the Okavango Delta was a brief afternoon ride in a dugout canoe.
+I'd wanted to ride in one of them for so many years.
+It was much more wobbly than a fiberglass boat - and it leaked.
+My brief ride left me with soaked pants -- but I was such a happy camper.

-The best part of the return was the last leg on the motorboat.c I'd requested the boat driver stop for crocodiles and hippos instead of zooming past them like a few days earlier.c He was so very obliging.c We saw amazing hippos and crocodiles.c They weren't always photographic moments as I fumbled with a new camera, but they were spectacular nonetheless.
+The best part of the return was the last leg on the motorboat.
+I'd requested the boat driver stop for crocodiles and hippos instead of zooming past them like a few days earlier.
+He was so very obliging.
+We saw amazing hippos and crocodiles.
+They weren't always photographic moments as I fumbled with a new camera, but they were spectacular nonetheless.